ashikibrahim07/bulb-toggle/README.md

 3. Click on the light bulb image to toggle its state between on and off.
 4. Feel free to customize the project by modifying the HTML, CSS, or JavaScript files to suit your preferences or integrate it into other projects.

+# Live Demo

+You can view the live demo of the project [here](https://ashikibrahim07.github.io/bulb-toggle/).

+## Acknowledgements

+This project was inspired by the bulb on-off code from the W3Schools website.

+## Author

+Ashik Ibrahim S

 ## License

 This project is licensed under the MIT License.

-## Author

-Ashik Ibrahim S

-## Acknowledgements

-This project was inspired by the bulb on-off code from the W3Schools website.